Privacy Policy

 - Timestamps and interaction events

-- Shortened or anonymised IP addresses (if provided by Google)
+- Truncated or anonymised IP addresses (where provided by Google)

-The actual data processing is carried out by Google in accordance with its own technical procedures and settings.
+The specific data processing is carried out by Google in accordance with its own technical procedures and settings.

 8.6.2 Purpose

-Google Analytics can be used to analyse the use of our website, measure its reach and improve our online offering.
+Google Analytics may be used to analyse the use of our website, measure reach and improve our online offering.

 8.6.3 Legal basis

-Google Analytics is used exclusively with your consent in accordance with:
+The use of Google Analytics takes place exclusively with your consent in accordance with:

 Google Analytics is only used if the relevant consent has been given.
 The data is processed by Google and is subject to the technical mechanisms provided by Google.

-The storage period for event and usage data is configured to the minimum possible duration within the available settings of Google Analytics (currently a maximum of 14 months).
+The retention period for event and usage data is configured to the minimum possible duration within the available settings of Google Analytics (currently a maximum of 14 months).

 8.6.6 Withdrawal of consent

-You can withdraw or change your consent at any time using our cookie consent tool.
-This does not affect the lawfulness of the processing carried out until the withdrawal.
+You may withdraw or amend your consent at any time via our cookie consent tool.
+The lawfulness of the processing carried out up to the point of withdrawal remains unaffected.

 Further information on the processing of personal data by Google can be found at: